2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/dynamic-code/as-dynamic.md

 > [!NOTE]
 > Results of AsDynamic are dynamically typed, so you can write `.Anything` behind it.
-> But the data coming out of it is strongly typed, so `Content.Birthday` is a real date object.
+> But the data coming out of it is strong-typed, so `Content.Birthday` is a real date object.

 > [!TIP]
 > [](xref:ToSic.Sxc.Data.IDynamicEntity) objects also have some additional properties like